-The average outcome for any single bet is in above cited example is $0.70.
+The average outcome for any single bet is in the above-cited example is $0.70.
 This average outcome” is called the Expected Value.

-We can never win the expected value on a single bet but if we repeated the bet many times, we would on average receive $0.70 for every $1.00 wagered.
+We can never win the expected Value on a single bet, but if we repeated the chance many times, we would, on average, receive $0.70 for every $1.00 wagered.

 There are many good things about this technique as this gives us;

-- Basis for making decision keeping in view the historical data.
+- The basis for making decisions keeping in view the historical data.

-Similarly there are some shortcomings of this processes such as
+Similarly, there are some shortcomings in these processes, such as

-- Its use is only limited to bigger projects so can’t be used for small projects.
+- Its use is only limited to bigger projects, so it can’t be used for small projects.

-- It’s heavy reliance on historical data and expert opinions so personal liking disliking can affect the overall result of project.
+- It’s a heavy reliance on historical data and expert opinions, so personal liking disliking can affect the project’s overall result.

-- Incorrect historical data which eventually will impact project.
+- Incorrect historical data will eventually impact the project.

-- Less information on no. of risks will eventually result in higher impact of individual risk which might not be correct.
+- Less information on the.
+Risks will eventually result in a higher impact of individual risk, which might not be correct.